shivangrai5143/CHAT-APP/README.md

-# 💬 Real-Time Chat Application
+# 💬 Real-Time Chat Applicationnn

 A full-stack **real-time chat application** built with **React.js, Firebase, and WebRTC**, designed for seamless, secure, and instant communication.